 Questions we explored included: Why is it so important – and so historically difficult – to elect a Democratic Governor in the state of Massachusetts?
 As the field of gubernatorial candidates begins to take shape, how can each of us help to ensure that a Democrat wins next year’s race?

 May 6th | Strengthening the Democratic Party – and Democracy – for the 2022 Midterms

-The first forum was held virtually on Thursday, May 6th.
+Our first forum was held virtually on Thursday, May 6th.
 Featured contributors included former Massachusetts Governor Deval Patrick, Co-Chair of American Bridge 21st Century, Tony Mack of Movement Voter Project, Herb Meisner of Common Cause, and author Steve Almond.
 Breakout sessions were facilitated by Susan Labandibar of Swing Left Greater Boston, Marlene Silva of Mass Dems Organizing Hub, and others.

-Questions explored included: Where is our nation headed?
+Questions we explored included: Where is our nation headed?
 Which steps can each of us take to protect and strengthen our democracy, and how do we assemble a broad, inclusive coalition that will work to ensure equity and justice for all?
 And what can the Democratic Party do — amidst a global pandemic, our country’s racial reckoning, the climate crisis, and an increasingly polarized public — to grow its ranks and more effectively combat existing threats to our democratic system?

 Thank you to Danielle Laquer for creative design contributions.